zorimo76/translations/CONTRIBUTING.md

 gui.turboMode.active:
   defaultMessage: Turbo Mode
-  description: Label indicating turbo mode is active message": Modo Turbo
+  description: Label indicating turbo mode is active
+  message: Modo Turbo
 ```

+Keep the following in mind while writing translations:

+ - If the default message ends with a period, your translation should end with a period, etc.
+ - If you don't know how to translate something, just leave it as null.
+A missing translation is better than an incorrect translation.
-If you're not sure how something should be translated or think that it doesn't need to be translated, that's perfectly fine.
-Just leave it as null.
+ - If something does not need to be translated, feel free to leave it as null.
+ - Don't worry too hard about YAML syntax.
+Just focus on the translations and we can worry about the technical bits.

 Commit your changes and submit a pull request to this repository.
+Please enable "Allow edits from maintainers" so that we can fix minor issues without bugging you.

 ## Special syntax